scottkuhl/awesome-winui/README.md

 * [Usability Matters for the Surface Neo and the Surface Duo](https://www.mrlacey.com/2020/01/usability-matters-for-surface-neo-and.html) - (January 23, 2020) - Before the new surface devices arrive and trying to avoid the hype, in this post, I want to use the structure and pointers from the book ([Usability Matters](https://www.manning.com/books/usability-matters)) to highlight important areas about which to think.

+* [Announcing dual-screen preview SDKs and Microsoft 365 Developer Day](https://blogs.windows.com/windowsdeveloper/2020/01/22/announcing-dual-screen-preview-sdks-and-microsoft-365-developer-day/?WT.mc_id=DX_MVP4025064) - (January 22, 2020) - In November, we shared our vision for dual-screen devices and how this new device category will help people get more done on smaller and more mobile form factors.
+Today, we are excited to give you an update on how you can get started and optimize for dual-screen devices.